dhgutteridge/Brew-Distance/README.rst

 Credits
 -------

-Credit is due first and foremost to Chris Brew, who published a related implemntation of this algorithm.
+Credit is due to Chris Brew, who published a related implementation of this algorithm (most commonly known as Wagner-Fischer).
 Also, mention should be made of Dree Mistrut and Keith C. Ivey, who respectively created and maintained the Perl Text::Brew implementation on which this is based.

 Author
 ------